-Our highly skilled Leeds, Harrogate and London based family law specialists are experts in advising and drafting such agreements, tailored for every couple’s individual circumstances.
+Our highly skilled Leeds, Harrogate and York based family law specialists are experts in advising and drafting such agreements, tailored for every couple’s individual circumstances.

 Pre-nuptial and post-nuptial agreements record how a couple’s assets will be divided if the marriage or civil partnership fails.
 It can also include other vital issues, such as arrangements for where any children will live and financial support for them.